SteelCompendium/data-gen/Ancestries/Orc.md

 Ahem.

 “Hear me, kanin!
-This world we made is yours, as much as it is anyone’s.
+This world we made is yours, as much as it is anyone's.
 You belong here.

 “Know that you are my children, the children of Kul, he who put fire within the world.
 And there is fire in you.
 And though the world and fate and baser minds may conspire to destroy your light, you will survive.
 And more than survive, you will thrive.
 And in thriving, you will conquer!”